kubedb/docs/docs/guides/hanadb/concepts/appbinding.md

 - `spec.type` identifies the application type as `kubedb.com/hanadb`.
 - `spec.appRef` points back to the source `HanaDB` object.
 - `spec.clientConfig.service` contains the in-cluster service endpoint for SAP HANA.
-- `spec.secret.name` points to the secret containing the database credentials.
+- `spec.secret` points to the Kubernetes Secret containing the database credentials.
 - `spec.version` is the SAP HANA version resolved from the `HanaDBVersion` catalog.

 ## Next Steps